 Long-term Care Quality

-The next area we looked at is long-term care.
-Sadly, it received an F in this area, which is a bottom of the barrel grade.
-This is certainly a major concern.
-Long-term care grades in this range generally are a bad sign for the quantity and quality of care provided by nurses and aids.
-In addition to considering the volume of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
-This nursing home administered the vaccine to just 64.596275 percent of its patients, which is not a very encouraging sign.
-To our surprise, this facility was actually decent at keeping its patients out of the hospital.
-Indeed, it had just 0.05 hospitalizations per one thousand long-term resident days.
-This was its best feature in this category.
+The last category we looked at is long-term care, which is this facility's worst category.
+We gave this nursing home a D in that category.
+Of course, this category hurt the facility's overall profile to a certain degree.
+Long-term care scores of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids, as well as the levels of routine medical care available.
+Once we looked at the volume of care provided by aids and other staff, we turned to the nursing home's vaccination data.
+This facility vaccinated 93.05556 percent of its patients against pneumonia, which happens to be somewhat below what we were hoping for but still a decent percentage.
+To our surprise, this facility was actually decent at keeping its residents out of the hospital.
+Indeed, it had just 0.03 hospitalizations per one thousand long-term resident days.
+This is its best score in this category.

 Rating Over Time